28h Th, 24h Pr, 4h Labo., 9h Proj.

 Prerequisite knowledge and skills

-To efficiently follow this course, it is preferable to have some basic knowledge of Thermodynamics (e.g., "CHIM0286 "Elements de thermodynamique") and mathematics (e.g., MATH0007 "Analyse mathématique II").
+To efficiently follow this course, it is recommended to have some basic knowledge of Thermodynamics (e.g., "CHIM0286 "Elements de thermodynamique") and mathematics (e.g., MATH0007 "Analyse mathématique II").

 Planned learning activities and teaching methods

-The course is divided into 11 lectures.
+The course is divided into 11 formal lectures that take place each Monday morning.
 The material covered in each lecture corresponds to one or two chapters of the textbook, successively covering the three main parts of the course: conduction, convection and radiation.

-Each lecture has two components.
-The theoretical course, taught in English by the instructors, introduces and develops the general concepts and their mathematical formulation.
+Each lecture is divided in two parts.
+The second part, taught in English by the instructors, corresponds to the theoretical course, where the general concepts and their mathematical formulation are exposed.
 Theoretical results are also discussed in details and illustrated through practical examples.
-This theory part is in the form of weekly podcasts that the students have to watch at home.

-Learning activities also include three homework (at the end of each part of the course) to be solved individually at home.
+Learning activities also include two homework exercises to be solved individually at home.
 These homework are evaluated and count towards the final grade.
-Their objective is to ensure a continuous learning of the subject, to allow a self-evaluation for the students, and to help the instructors identifying the difficulties encounted by the students.
+Their objective is to ensure a continuous learning of the subject, to allow a self-evaluation for the students, and to help the instructors in identifying the difficulties encounted by the students.

 A detailed calendar of the course material and deadlines will be presented during the first lecture et distributed electronically to all registered students.